armory/documentation/_admin_guides/troubleshooting.md

 ```
 logging:
   level:
+    # turn on request logging
+    org.springframework.web.servlet.DispatcherServlet: DEBUG

+    # turn on logging for the service
     com.netflix.spinnaker.gate: DEBUG
     com.netflix.spinnaker.clouddriver: WARN

-    root: DEBUG   # if you want all the debug logs, it's a lot...
+    # if you want all the debug logs, be warned, there's a lot here
+    root: DEBUG
 ```

 #### Accessing a service's `/resolvedEnv` endpoint